michaelnisi/cop/README.md

 ## Description

-The node module cop emits values of properties that match the specified key passed to cop.
+The node module cop is a Stream that emits specific properties of objects written to it.
+With filter function, it is utilizable to filter streams.

 ## Usage